cosmos/cosmos-sdk/x/capability/docs/README.md

 module by name.
 Scoped keepers must be created at application initialization and passed to modules, which can then use them to claim capabilities they receive and retrieve capabilities which they own by name, in addition to creating new capabilities & authenticating capabilities passed by other modules.
+A scoped keeper cannot escape its scope, so a module cannot interfere with or inspect capabilities owned by other modules.

 The keeper provides no other core functionality that can be found in other modules like queriers, REST and CLI handlers, and genesis state.